josephmate/OdinCodeBrowser/README.md

 Occasionally, I would forget what I was originally doing and get lost in the depths of the JDK.
-I hope that I can create a spiritual successor by using this tool, that will live much longer since the source code is available, and the resulting static webpages are decentralized.
+I hope that I can create a spiritual successor by using this tool, that will live much longer since the source code is available, and the resulting static web pages are decentralized.

 # Design Philosophy
 1. Each page is static